JerBouma/FinanceDatabase/README.md

 ## Technical Analysis of Biotech ETFs
 In this example I will show how you can use the FinanceDatabase to do a technical analysis of Biotech ETFs during the Coronacrisis.
 Let's find Health Care ETFs that mention something about 'Biotech' in their description.
 This would indicate they are related to Biotechnology.
-Find the related Jupyter Notebook with more examples [here].
+Find the related Jupyter Notebook with more examples [here](https://www.jeroenbouma.com/projects/financedatabase/technical-analysis).

 ````python
 import financedatabase as fd